 This 'community tool' report is based on the concept created by the Hong Kong University Species Victim Impact Statement (SVIS) Initiative, which was started by Associate Professor Amanda Whitfort in 2015.
 The initiative is a collaboration between the University of Hong Kong's Law Faculty and Conservation Forensics Laboratory and Kadoorie Farm and Botanical Garden.
-It also incorporates the work of other individuals and organizations who have developed similar tools, namely Professor Ray Jansen who founded the African Pangolin Working Group in South Africa, and the civil society organization Wildlife Crime Prevention, working in Zambia.
+It also incorporates the work of other individuals and organizations who have developed similar tools, namely Professor Ray Jansen, a founding member and Africa Chair of the International Union for the Conservation of Nature Species Survival Commission (IUCN SSC) Pangolin Specialist Group in South Africa, and the civil society organization Wildlife Crime Prevention, working in Zambia.